SergeiQA74/SergeiQA74/README.md

 ## Hi there 👋 I'm Sergei,:man_technologist: Now About Me :
 ## I am a QA Manual and Automation Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="55">
-## - :telescope: I’m working as a QA Software Engineer with different Languages(Python,JavaScript,SQL,HTML),services and programs.
+## - :telescope: I’m working as a QA Software Engineer and doing testing,coding in different Languages(Python,JavaScript,SQL,HTML),services and programs.
 ## - :seedling: I finished the QA at Silicon Valley School(California).
 ## - :zap: In my free time, I like to play tennis, go fishing and training at the gym.
 ## - :mailbox:How to find me:<div id="badges">